georgevenven/TinyBird/readme.md

 - Each embedding row is one temporal patch after flattening the vertical patch axis, so the feature width is `num_patches_height * D`, not just `D`.
 - `encoded_embeddings_after_pos_removal` is the array used by `scripts/eval/eval_embedding.py` for the default UMAP plots.

+## To Do Next SWE Goals

+- [ ] We need docs pretty bad to explain the codebase (when updating / cleaning up code make it)
+- [ ] INHERITANCE IN THE DATACLASS, AND TWO TRAINING SCRIPTS (also inheritance)
+- [ ] Classification mixes individuals if folders not separated, fix this
+- [ ] Breaking apart song for inference context length should be its own script
+- [ ] Collate by song length to not do extreme padding
+- [ ] Settings to set root? for path
+- [ ] Add ability to add song detector to audio2spec.py
+- [ ] A "dataloader" util for birdset iteration
+- [ ] audio2spec needs to be refactored and simplified
+- [ ] Standardize the data fields that are saved into the json files
+- [ ] Discrepancy in VRAM usage between
+- [ ] Rename to SongMAE everywhere
+- [ ] Reconstructions should all be noramlized patch wise (if used during training) to prevent jarring viz
+- [ ] We need a central util for managing the json format ... this will make life so much easier
+- [ ] snippification of datasets (for easy upload and faster training)
+- [ ] remove spec subfolder when sbatch audio2spec
+- [ ] early stopping for supervised train and maybe pretrain
+- [ ] revert to the old extract embedding and figure out a way to exlude padding
+- [ ] refactor all code that was touched by AI
+- [ ] make sure that plotting utils can be called independetly as well as part of the scripts they are a part of

+## Bugs

+- [ ] irregularity with number of specs made in log for XCM vs HSN_test